[TST] Digital Repositories [DAS]

 What Should You Know?

-Basic metadata schemas, digital content creation, digital capture factors, and have a basic awareness of digital storage and preservation issues.
+Basic metadata schemas, digital content creation, digital capture factors, and a basic understanding of digital storage and preservation issues

 This course is one of the Tactical and Strategic Courses in the Digital Archives Specialist (DAS) Curriculum and Certificate Program.
 If you intend to pursue the Certificate, you'll need to pass the examination for this course.
 Please follow Option 1 to access exam information.